 Further sanctions, such as fines and imprisonment of up to three years, depend on the type of violation and are imposed by the FMA or the Liechtenstein Princely Court of Justice.

 What is the resolution regime for banks?

-Liechtenstein has transposed the Bank Recovery and Resolution Directive 2014/59/EU (BRRD) into national law in the Law on Recovery and Resolution of Banks and Investment Firms (Sanierungs- und Abwicklungsgesetz/”SAG”).
+Liechtenstein has implemented and transposed the Bank Recovery and Resolution Directive 2014/59/EU (BRRD) into national law.
+On January 1st, 2017, the Law on Recovery and Resolution of Banks and Investment Firms (Sanierungs- und Abwicklungsgesetz/”SAG”) came into effect.

 How are client’s assets and cash deposits protected?

 Yes.
-Liechtenstein has transposed the BRRD into national law, which inter alia encompasses a bail-in tool as possible resolution mechanism.
+Liechtenstein has transposed the Bank Recovery and Resolution Directive 2014/59/EU (BRRD) into national law (cp. question 22 above), which inter alia encompasses a bail-in tool as possible resolution mechanism.

-Liechtenstein has transposed the CRD IV/CRR framework as well as the BRRD, which reflect the TLAC standard, into national law.
+As already mentioned, Liechtenstein has transposed the CRD IV/CRR framework as well as the BRRD, which include the TLAC standard, into national law.